Aughris

-Aughris now has a small harbour used by inshore fishermen and a public house known as Maggie May's Beach Bar.
+Aughris now has a small harbour used by inshore fishermen and a public house known as Beach Bar.
 The geology of the area is limestone, with examples of fossilized coral fauna visible in exposed coastal areas.

 A tiny clachán-type village located close to the coast is now largely abandoned.
 Most existing houses cluster near the harbour and public house.